reflectoring/reflectoring.github.io/content/blog/2022/2022-04-26-introduction-to-retrofit.md

 ### Adding interceptors
 Interceptors are a part of the OkHttp library that intercepts requests and responses.
 They help add, remove or modify the metadata.
+OkHttp interceptors are of two types
+- **Application Interceptors** (Defined when we handle application requests and responses)
-Let's take a look at some of the usecases where interceptors are used
+- **Network Interceptors** (Defined when we need to handle network focused scenarios) Let's take a look at some use-cases where interceptors are used:
 #### Basic Authentication
 It is one of the ways in which endpoints are secured.
 In order to successfully make a REST call, we need to provide a valid username and password.
 To apply this authentication mechanism to a Retrofit client, we will create an Interceptor class as shown: